poplus/home-poplus/Popluscon_session_FAQ.md

 Here are a couple of general examples of the type of sessions that might to be of interest to the conference attendees.

 #### Data for Parliamentary Monitoring
-If you want to run a parliamentary monitoring site what types of data do you need to get it up and running?
-What are the challenges (both in terms of quality and availability) in getting hold of these data?
-How have other people overcome the challenges?
+How do I convert my Parliamentary Data into formats that let me reuse all the existing components?
+What are the challenges of this?
+How have other people overcome these challenges?
+Or for example How do I model my Parliament's bill process to reuse BillIt?

 #### Running projects effectively across different countries